alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-trial-of-al-dajjal.md

 lang: en
 locale: en
 note: true
-excerpt: "It is authentically reported from the Prophet - peace be upon him - that Al-Masih Al-Dajjal will appear at the end of time and will command the sky to rain, so it will, and command the earth to bring forth vegetation, so it will."
+summary: "It is authentically reported from the Prophet - peace be upon him - that Al-Masih Al-Dajjal will appear at the end of time and will command the sky to rain, so it will, and command the earth to bring forth vegetation, so it will."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz